RISE Personal Loans are targeting borrowers with bad credit. RISE’s APR can be as high as 299% but is lower compared to traditional payday loans.

 RISE touts their loans as a better way to borrow based on ease, promptness, and supporting tools.

-Although they market to a target audience of Americans with difficult credit histories, they aren’t always the best choice for everyone.
+Although RISE markets to a target audience of Americans with difficult credit histories, they aren’t always the best choice for everyone.
 Carefully exploring all of your financial options is still the best route to take.
-Nevertheless, here are a handful of RISE pros and cons:

-Although less expensive than traditional payday loans, borrowers often consider RISE a last option because of high interest rates.
+Although less expensive than traditional payday loans, borrowers often consider RISE the last option because of high-interest rates.
 RISE serves plenty of people needing fast cash in emergencies, but most financial experts recommend exploring all alternatives before settling on RISE personal loans.